michiline/nextjs-image-gallery/README.md

-This is a image gallery component implemented in NextJS.
+This is an image gallery component implemented in NextJS.
+Gallery features justified grid thumbnail layout with fullscreen image view.

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev